kumahq/kuma-website/docs/docs/0.7.3/documentation/dps-and-data-model.md

   initialDelaySeconds: 3
   periodSeconds: 3
 ```

-at the end you will receive:
+Kuma will replace it with:

 ```yaml
 livenessProbe:
   httpGet: